looorent/jflu/README.md

 CMD ["gradle", "jflu-store:run"]
 ```

-This container must depend on RabbitMQ and PostgreSQL.
+This container must depend on a broker and PostgreSQL.
 For example, using `docker-compose`:

 ```
   event-store: